NY lifts more COVID-19 rules as it hits vaccination mark

 Some rules will remain: New Yorkers, for now, will continue to have to wear masks in schools, subways, large venues, homeless shelters, hospitals, nursing homes, jails and prisons.

-Cuomo, a Democrat, said there would be fireworks displays around the state to celebrate.
+Cuomo, a Democrat, said there would be fireworks displays around the state Tuesday.
+He said in previous days that the fireworks would commemorate the 70% threshold, but said Tuesday the fireworks are to honor essential workers.

 It’s unclear how many more people have to get vaccinated to reach herd immunity, which is when enough people have immunity that the virus has trouble spreading.

 It’s unclear what that threshold is for the coronavirus, though many experts say it’s 70% or higher.
 Just half of all 20 million residents in New York are fully vaccinated, according to federal data as of Monday.
+About 58% of residents of all ages have at least one dose of the COVID-19 vaccine.

 Over the past seven days, New York has been averaging around 450 new coronavirus cases a day, the lowest level since the pandemic began.